Skip to main content

 9 mentions Positive Neutral Negative

-• “The perk system allows for a lot of replayability - you can spend hours combining perks that improve X but reduce Y and building new playstyles around it.”
+• “The perk system allows for a lot of replayability - you can spend hours combining perks that improve one aspect but reduce another, building new playstyles around it.”

 • “Great fun with lots of replayability, featuring various random events, different ship types, and missions.”

-• “Replayability from the streams I saw is endless; also, the sandbox mode is perfect for specifying all kinds of elements to create a very personalized experience.”
+• “Replayability from the streams I saw is endless; also, the sandbox mode is perfect for specifying all kinds of options to get a very personalized experience.”

 • optimization